Adding It Up: Investing in Contraception and Maternal and Newborn Health for Adolescents in Kenya, 2018

 - Unmet need for modern contraception is higher among unmarried, sexually active adolescent women than among married adolescent women (44% versus 32%).

 - Not all of the 217,000 adolescent women who give birth each year receive the essential components of maternal and newborn care recommended by the World Health Organization and the Kenyan Ministry of Health.
-For example, about half (51%) have fewer than four antenatal care visits and 33% do not give birth in a health facility.
+For example, more than half (53%) have fewer than four antenatal care visits and 31% do not give birth in a health facility.

 Benefits of meeting contraceptive and maternal health needs